alptugan/blog-teaching/content/Tutorials/Cloudflare - Tunneling.md

 ---
 # Tunnelling

 >[!warning] In order to activate tunneling you must add your main domain to the Cloudflare first.
-Refer to the [[Tutorial - Cloudflare Domain Register|tutorial]].
+Refer to the [[Cloudflare - Domain Register|tutorial]].

 If you have the process already, you can continue.